scottkf/massuploadutility/readme.txt

 Usage
 -------------------------------------------------------------------------------

+There are two ways:

+A)
+1a.
+Go to the index of a section with a supported field (currently only the upload) 2a.
+Upload the files, click the button that says 'Process Files' 3a.
+Choose default values if necessary, then click Process files, and if successful you will be redirected to the index.
+I still need to add a notification.

+B)
-1. View the System > Add Multiple Files page to jam a bunch of files into a section.
+1b.
+View the System > Mass Upload Utility page to jam a bunch of files into a section.

-2. Upload Files
+2b.
+Upload Files

-3. Click the button that says 'Process'
+3b.
+Click the button that says 'Process'

 TROUBLESHOOTING